 - Onion and garlic - classic aromatics; feel free to add more than the suggested quantities in the recipe

-- Dijon mustard - helps to build depth of flavor (the Dijon flavor itself isn't perceptible), so I highly recommend adding it.
+- Dijon mustard - it helps to build depth of flavor.
+The Dijon flavor itself isn't perceptible, so I highly recommend adding it.
 It's my favorite not-so-secret ingredient for so many sauces!

 - Italian seasoning - this dried herb blend adds balanced herb flavor without being overpowering

-- Lemon juice - a little acidity to balance out the richness
+- Lemon juice - it gives a little acidity to balance out the richness

 - Heavy cream - use full fat for best results

 - Parsley - for a pop of freshness and color

 - Salt & pepper - for cream sauces it's important to be generous!

 This is an overview with step-by-step photos.
 Full ingredients & instructions are in the recipe card below.

 Heat oil and butter in a skillet.
 As soon as the butter has melted fully, add in the onions and mushroom slices.